joelparkerhenderson/critical-success-factor/README.md

   * A CSF makes or breaks the success of the strategy.

+  * When all the CSFs are combined, they are sufficient for success.

+Choosing the right CSFs needs good understanding of what is important to the organization, to the industry, and to the customers.

+  * Critical success factors are the essential elements of a strategy for success in a particular business in a particular industry at a particular time.

   * Strategists should ask "Why would customers choose us?" and the answer is typically a critical success factor.

-Choosing the right CSFs needs good understanding of what is important to the organization, to the industry, and to the customers.

 ## How to define a CSF